aleisalem/Introspy-Android/README.md

 It should be noted that the Core application can work on a device running Android 2.3 and above whereas the Config application can only run from Android 3.0 on due to the use of specific APIs.
 In order to test applications on older SDKs without the GUI by only using the Core application, you can simply create a file named "introspy.config" containing filters you want to hook in the directory of the applications you want to test.
 Example:

         adb shell su -c echo "GENERAL CRYPTO, KEY, HASH, FS, IPC, PREF, URI, WEBVIEW" > /data/data/com.YOUR_APP_NAME/introspy.config

+* If you wish to monitor further API calls e.g. Camera calls, make sure to include "CUSTOM_HOOKS" in the adb command above.

 ### How to uninstall